 |slate of candidates||union of states||round of applause|

 Possessive Nouns List

-When you need to show possession or belonging, these are the words you need.
-They demonstrate belonging by altering a base word.
+When you need to show possession or belonging, you need a list of possessive nouns.
+This nouns list highlights a list of possessive nouns that demonstrate belonging by altering a base word.
 Several factors determine the rules for displaying ownership.
-To illustrate these differences, the list of possessive nouns below is separated into singular possessive and plural possessive, with examples provided in the context of a phrase.
+To illustrate these differences, the list of possessive nouns below is separated into both a singular possessive noun list and a plural possessive noun list, with examples provided in the context of a phrase.

 |Singular Possessive||Plural Possessive|

 |the baby’s bib||the four babies’ bibs|